Coronavirus COVID-19 Information

 During this time, all guest communications can be directed to firstname.lastname@example.org.
 As always, we are committed to responding to your individual needs.
 We ask that you please offer us your patience as we address each inquiry—we’ll get back to you as quickly as we can.

-Ticketholders for postponed events were notified directly via email.
-We are actively working to reschedule all postponed performances.
+Ticket holders for impacted events have been contacted, and will be notified of any additional updates directly via email.
+We are actively working to reschedule postponed performances.

 We’ll continue to share all updates on our website, via email, and on our social media channels, including Facebook, Instagram, and Twitter.
 Thank you for bearing with us through these unusual circumstances.
 We appreciate your understanding and flexibility as we work to protect the well-being of the Ordway community in every way we can.

-We are working diligently to reschedule all postponed events.
+We are working diligently to reschedule postponed events.

-What should I do if I had tickets to one of the events that’s been postponed?
+What should I do if I had tickets to one of the events that’s been impacted?

 - Decide what you would like to do with your tickets.
-As a ticketholder to a postponed performance, you may:
+As a ticket holder to an impacted performance, you may:

 - Hold your tickets.
-Save your seats at the same price for the rescheduled performance (dates to be determined).
+If the performance will be rescheduled, you can save your seats at the same price for the new date.

 - Convert your tickets into an Ordway gift certificate to be used for a later performance.
 Gift certificates do not expire, and may be used on future Ordway presentations.